-How YOU Could Start Freelancing in 2017 (Video + Transcript)
+How to Start Freelancing in 2023 (Video + Transcript)

 Today as a theme, one question that came up is that part of the series feels like I am talking to people who are already freelancers, or have a pretty good idea of who they are, what they want to do.
 What if you’re not quite sure what you want to or could do as a freelancer?

 Today’s session we’ll focus on a few things.
 To summarize one is we must differentiate between freelancers vs. entrepreneurs.
 And I will offer a very concise explanation, definition by Seth Godin.
 This is something that you have to decide because they are quite different.
 And secondly I want to go into evaluating your current situation realistically.
 This is not a time that we say forget about family and kids, best case scenario, forget about those loans and debts that.
 Pretend that you are in a perfect world that won’t work.